Trending Topics

 At some point, a sovereign citizen will say they are a free person.
 As a free person, they are not subject to any local laws and are “free of any legal constraints,” including taxes and fines.

-In their twisted view of the law they feel ordinance violations are not valid because there is no victim.
+In a sovereign citizen’s twisted view of the law, they feel ordinance violations are not valid because there is no victim.
 Yet they forget we have different levels of legal violations in this country.

 Here in Wisconsin most, traffic and other minor violations are ordinance violations.
 Not a crime, but a civil forfeiture.
 Thus, no “injured party” is needed.
 It is a civil matter, not a criminal matter.